Shotbow/fudawiki-files/hanafuda/games/bakabana.md

 # Yaku
 A player may earn points for any and all of the following yaku whose cards they have captured.

-Due to the asymmetrical gameplay, yaku are calculated differently for the last player ("Kan").
+Due to the asymmetrical gameplay, yaku are calculated differently for the last player (Kan).
 For the first three players, all three cards of a given yaku must be captured to earn its points.
 But because Kan has fewer chances to capture cards, they qualify as completing a yaku if they have obtained two of the three required cards.
 If Kan has all three cards for a yaku, it counts as two yaku, so 20 points, instead.
 |Value|Name|Composition
 |:---:|:---:|:---:|
 |10|Great Yaku - 大役 [おおやく *ōyaku*]|[![Pine With Crane](/sheldonchen-cards/10.svg#hanafuda-card =50x)](/en/hanafuda/suits/pine#crane-with-sun)[![Cherry Blossom with Curtain](/sheldonchen-cards/30.svg#hanafuda-card =50x)](/en/hanafuda/suits/cherry-blossom#flower-viewing-curtain)[![Susuki Grass with Moon](/sheldonchen-cards/80.svg#hanafuda-card =50x)](/en/hanafuda/suits/susuki-grass#full-moon)|